 Sustainable & Smart Building Design Solutions

-Also enhancing air quality, GS&P, in association with former bureau director of environmental health, Brent Hager, designed a ground-breaking system for radon mitigation.
+Also enhancing air quality, Gresham Smith, in association with former bureau director of environmental health, Brent Hager, designed a ground-breaking system for radon mitigation, which has been linked to lung cancer.

 Other sustainable features include a state-of-the-art lighting system controlled by daylight sensors and occupancy sensors; water-efficient plumbing fixtures; an on-site retention pond that collects stormwater, allowing for slower, cleaner and more manageable flows into the stormwater system; and a 20,000-gallon rainwater cistern that collects roof rainwater and supplies a subsurface drip irrigation system for sod and plantings surrounding the building.